-Andrea Olsen, dance artist, writer, educator, is Professor of Dance and has held the John C. Elder Professorship in Environmental Studies at Middlebury College, in Middlebury, Vermont, USA over the past three decades.
-She currently teaches on Middlebury’s Monterey, California campus, bringing embodiment practices into graduate courses on communication.
-She is the author of a triad of books on the body with colleague Caryn McHose: The Place of Dance: A Somatic Guide to Dancing and Dance Making (Wesleyan 2014), Body and Earth, An Experiential Guide (UPNE 2002), and Bodystories, A Guide to Experiential Anatomy (Station Hill 1991/UPNE 2002).
+Andrea Olsen, dance artist, writer, educator, is Professor of Dance Emerita and has held the John C. Elder Professorship in Environmental Studies at Middlebury College, in Middlebury, Vermont, USA.
+From 2016-18 she taught on Middlebury’s Monterey, California campus, bringing embodiment practices into graduate courses on communication.
+She is the author of a triad of books on the body with colleague Caryn McHose: The Place of Dance: A Somatic Guide to Dancing and Dance Making (Wesleyan 2014), Body and Earth, An Experiential Guide (Wesleyan 2019/2002), and Bodystories, A Guide to Experiential Anatomy (Wesleyan 2019/Station Hill 1991/UPNE 2002).

 Andrea performs and teaches internationally.
 She was a Fulbright Senior Scholar in New Zealand in 2003, working with Maori, Samoan, and Cook Island dancers.
-Current projects include continuing the Body and Earth: Seven Web-Based Somatic Excursions on-line video projects with colleagues Scotty Hardwig and Caryn McHose, and hosting a Whole Body Intelligence series of films and lectures with colleague Nükhet Kardam at the Middlebury Institute of International Studies.
+Recent projects include continuing the Body and Earth: Seven Web-Based Somatic Excursions on-line video projects with colleagues Scotty Hardwig and Caryn McHose, and hosting the Somatics Festival 2019 in Northampton, MA, with a free website of workshops, panels, lectures and art work, created with Scotty Hardwig.

 Colleagues whose teaching has inspired Andrea’s work include Janet Adler (the Discipline of Authentic Movement); Bonnie Bainbridge Cohen (experiential anatomy through the School for Body-Mind Centering); Caryn McHose (evolutionary movement); Patty Townsend (Embodyoga); Peter Schmitz (choreography); Gordon Thorne and Anne Woodhull (Available Potential Enterprises in Northampton, MA), whose visionary work preserves open space for creative work in the heart of community.